 Previously, G2A used open-source tools to deliver insights into the security status of its IT assets.
 However, this approach made it difficult to gain a clear overview of vulnerabilities and increased the amount of manual work required to drive the vulnerability management process.

 "By automating more of our information security workflows, we saw an opportunity to spend less time collating data and more time on value-added work,", confirms Konrad Rudy.

 To realize its goals, G2A decided to replace its existing tools with solutions from Qualys, a pioneer and leader in cloud-based security and compliance.

-Using Qualys Vulnerability Management and Qualys Container Security apps—powered by the Qualys Cloud Platform—G2A can gather rich, accurate data on vulnerabilities across its entire IT landscape: from employee workstations in its offices to containerized applications on the Kubernetes platform.
+Using Qualys Vulnerability Management and Qualys Container Security apps—powered by the Enterprise TruRisk Platform—G2A can gather rich, accurate data on vulnerabilities across its entire IT landscape: from employee workstations in its offices to containerized applications on the Kubernetes platform.

 Paweł Kowalik, IT Infrastructure Administrator at G2A, comments: "Qualys solutions significantly outperformed open-source tools for vulnerability management in terms of the depth and breadth of the information they provide.
-We also like the fact that we can access detailed reports via the Qualys Cloud Platform, which are available to us 24/7."
+We also like the fact that we can access detailed reports via the Enterprise TruRisk Platform, which are available to us 24/7."

 By deploying Qualys Cloud Agents across its servers and end-user devices, G2A gathers accurate information on the security status of its assets in near real time.

 Dominika Dzierga adds: "The fact that Qualys Cloud Agents are so lightweight is a big advantage, as it means we get detailed data on vulnerabilities without any detectable reduction in end-user application performance."